White Tea: The Complete Guide to This Rare and Precious Tea

 When to Drink White Tea During the Day?

 Low in caffeine, white tea can be enjoyed at any time of day.
 Since it can be steeped several times without losing its properties, you can start the morning with a cup of delicately fragrant white tea alongside breakfast.
-There is no need to add sugar or a splash of milk, as doing so would mask the aromas and diminish its therapeutic qualities.
-After lunch, it gently aids digestion and leaves a pleasant lingering taste.
-As delicate as a herbal infusion, white tea is also a wonderful evening drink, with no risk of the caffeine-induced restlessness that might keep you awake.
+There is no need to add sugar or a splash of milk, as doing so would mask its delicate aromas.
+After lunch, it pleasantly rounds off the meal and leaves an agreeable lingering taste.
+As delicate as a herbal infusion, white tea is also a wonderful evening drink: low in caffeine, it is savoured gently.

 Can You Drink White Tea Every Day, at Any Age?